Ukrainian animation: Early history (1920s–1930s)

-In 1934 in Odessa, young animators created the first Ukrainian graphic animated film, Murzilka in Africa, about a fairy tale character named Murzilka who goes to Africa to save a girl named Kane from oppression and cruelty.
-Started in 1928 by Lewandowski and finished by Lewandowski's students in 1935, the 1938 release of Tuk-Tuk and his friend Zhuk, filmed by two of Lewandowski's students: Semyon Guetsky and Eugene Gorbach, was the first attempt to create a serial animation character.
+In the years following the 1932–1933 Holodomor, in 1934 in Odesa, two of Lewandowski's young students, Semyon Guetsky (1902-1974) and Eugene Gorbach (1901-?), created the first Ukrainian graphic animated film, Murzilka in Africa, about a fairy tale character named Murzilka who goes to Africa to save a girl named Kane from oppression and cruelty.
+Started in 1928 by Lewandowski and finished by Guetsky and Gorbach in 1935, the 1936 Zhuk v zooparke (the Beatle in the Zoo) and the 1938 release of Tuk-Tuk and his friend Zhuk was the first attempt to create a serial animation character.
+Ippolit Lazarchuk (b.
+August 13, 1903, d.
+February 23, 1979) created the 1937 Lesnoy dogovor (The Wood Deal) and the 1938 Zapreschenny popugay (the Forbidden Parrot), but the anti-fascist film the Forbidden Parrot was not released.